Chapter 1: "Huh, this is fun. Guy in his underwear fighting goblins. Pretty funny."

 Is Dungeon Crawler Carl finished?

 Not yet.
-There are 8 published books (Book 8 drops May 12, 2026).
+There are 7 published books with Book 8 releasing May 12, 2026.
 Matt Dinniman confirmed in February 2026 that the series will end with Book 9, split across two volumes.
 No timeline on Book 9 yet.
 The series is actively being written and has never had a long gap between releases.

 How long will it take me to get through it?